AIRMEC/POLARIX/README.md

 Set `--features` to the `.h5` feature bag produced by `extract_features.py` for the same slide.

-This command now also emits `<slide_id>_tiles.jsonl` beside the rendered heatmap.
-Each line is a GeoJSON Feature containing the tile polygon and its attention score, so you can load the tiles into GIS tooling or downstream analyses.
+This command now also emits `<slide_id>_tiles.jsonl` and `<slide_id>_tissue.geojson` beside the rendered heatmap.
+Each line in `<slide_id>_tiles.jsonl` is a GeoJSON Feature containing the tile polygon and its attention score, and `<slide_id>_tissue.geojson` contains the tissue mask as a Polygon or MultiPolygon.
+These files can be loaded into e.g. QuPath-like tooling or used for downstream analyses.

 Or use the demo script, which generates a composite image with the slide ID, prediction, clinical recommendation (NGS or Rule-Out), and attention heatmap: